parkjumsun/Containership-sub1-mainConfigHandler/README.md

 # MainConfigHandler
-MainConfigHandler coordinate docker environment and switch environment
+MainConfigHandler coordinateㄴ docker environment and switch environment

 it has information of switch, group and container, so integrates different environment.